Exclusive: Aramco listing plan halted, oil giant disbands advisors - sources

 Sources have previously told Reuters that in addition to the valuations, disagreements among Saudi officials and their advisers over which international listing venue to be chosen had slowed down the IPO preparations.

 (Reporting by Clara Denina, Alex Lawler, Marwa Rashad and Rania El Gamal, additional reporting by Stephen Kalin.
-Editing by David Evans)
+Editing by David Evans and Adrian Croft)

 By Clara Denina , Alex Lawler and Marwa Rashad